ghost-goblin/CySA/part4.md

    + Slack space is the space left at the end of a file or end of a cluster
    + `C:\Windows\System32\config` is where Windows stores passwords for local Windows users

-> A **Jump Kit** is a common part of the incident response plan and icludes a laptop with useful software, a sniffer and forensics tools, thumb drives, external hard drives and networking equipment
+> A **Jump Kit** is a common part of the incident response plan and includes a laptop with useful software, a sniffer and forensics tools, thumb drives, external hard drives and networking equipment

 - Memory
    + Volatile Storage